Kuwait fails again to swear in new cabinet

 It was the second such boycott in a week, and the decision rattled the Kuwaiti stock market.

-The dispute centers on a ruling by Kuwait’s constitutional court in June that effectively dissolved a parliament dominated by opposition Islamists and reinstated its more government-friendly predecessor, elected in 2009.
+The dispute centres on a ruling by Kuwait’s constitutional court in June that effectively dissolved a parliament dominated by opposition Islamists and reinstated its more government-friendly predecessor, elected in 2009.

 Only four members of the 50-seat assembly and five ministers from the 15-member new cabinet turned up for the parliament session.